 Here’s a personal anecdote from an RLS patient who uses a weighted blanket to help with symptoms:

 As this example reveals, a quality weighted blanket can have a real, immediate impact that will help you relax and sleep better.

 How a Weighted Blanket for RLS Can Help

 To make things clear, there’s no one-size-fits-all solution when it comes to RLS.
 A weighted blanket is NOT a magic bullet and is by no means guaranteed to help with RLS.

-If there’s even the slightest chance that a weighted blanket can help to alleviate your RLS symptoms, we say, take it.
-We have customers from all walks of life, including those with autism, ADHD, and fibromyalgia, who keep raving about how our weighted blankets have changed their lives.
+If there’s even the slightest chance that this specific type of blanket can help to alleviate your RLS symptoms, we say, take it.
+We have customers from all walks of life, including those with epilepsy, fibromyalgia, and even dementia who keep raving about how our weighted blankets have changed their lives.

 If you want to give a weighted blanket for restless legs a shot, hop on over to Hush Blankets and take your pick.

 All Hush Blankets come with a 100-night guarantee, which means that you get to try out a weighted blanket with zero risk.
 If the weighted blanket doesn’t meet your expectations, just return the blanket to us and we’ll process a full refund for you.